ToasterTheBrave/clover/design-document.md

 The purpose of this software design document is to outline the layout and implementation of Clover, a root cause analysis system designed for distributed systems.
 Clover continuously monitors all available metrics and models when each metric is normal or anomalous.
 In the event of an anomaly in our watched metric, Clover builds a report of other relevant anomalous metrics leading up to the watched metric anomaly and alerts the user.

 #### Scope
 This document describes a root cause analysis system, named Clover.
 Clover consists of 3 main services.
 The first service processes all available metrics to determine what is normal, and what is anomalous.
-The second service alerts a user when our user when a watched metric becomes anomalous.
+The second service alerts a user when a watched metric becomes anomalous.
 The third service builds a timeline report of all other metrics that became anomalous leading up to the anomaly in our watched metric.

 In order to give an example of Clover working, there are two additional pieces that must be included.
 First, an example system to produce metrics for consumption and evaluation must be constructed.
 This example system must also have failures injected into it.
 Second, these metrics must be pushed to Clover.